Tekashian/toDoList/README.md

 # Project title
-Notki app is simple app where u can add some notes.
+toDoList is simple toDolist app with nice css.

 # Project Description

-The application was modeled on google keeps, I used react framework to build it.
-The app taught me how to manipulate complex state in an array of objects and manipulate that array by adding and removing things from it.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The application is a simple task list, built in reat.
+This application allows me to manipulate the state of a component using hooks.

+# How to run project.
+1. Clone repository
+2. Cd my-app
+3. npm start
+4. App will be on localhost:3000